keboola/syrup/README.md

 This will install the newset release and create a symlink "latest".

-You can test this newest release on the url:
+You can test this latest release on the url:

 https://syrup-latest.keboola.com (https://syrup-latest-a-02.keboola.com or https://syrup-latest-b-02.keboola.com respectively)